ffevotte/www.fevotte.net/home.md

 to implement algorithms that are usually designed to work with real numbers.

-I am one of the original developers of [Verrou](http://github.com/edf-hpc/verrou), a tool building on monte-carlo arithmetics and random rounding to help diagnose and fix numerical instabilities in industrial scientific computing codes.
+I am one of the original developers of [Verrou](http://github.com/edf-hpc/verrou), a tool relying on monte-carlo arithmetics and random rounding to help diagnose and fix numerical instabilities in industrial scientific computing codes.